pantheon-systems/documentation/source/docs/assets/images/readme.md

 # Images
 Images represent a user's single action, in context.
 Use one image for each step of a procedure so that users can track the differences, especially cause/effect relationships.
-Save images inside of this directory, no matter the location of the document(s) that contain them.
+Save images inside of this directory, no matter the location of the document that contains them.

 ## Capturing Screenshots